EU-Canada Trade Deal Stumbles In French Senate - UrduPoint

 There have been angry demonstrations in several EU countries against the deal, including by climate activists.

-Criticism has also come from farmers and industrial sectors, notably over access to the Canadian market, and regulations.

-"Farming in central Canada is completely industrial and operates without any rules," said LR senator and professional farmer Laurent Duplomb.

-Senators reported having received an unusual amount of attention from companies, associations, the government and the Canadian embassy all hoping to sway them.
-The trade deal's backers say French exports to Canada increased by 33 percent between 2017 and 2023, while imports rose 35 percent, thanks to the agreement.
+French senators reported having received an unusual amount of attention from companies, associations, the government and the Canadian embassy all hoping to sway them.

-Wine and dairy producers are among the main beneficiaries, the government says.

 Recent Stories